mikecoj/WA-API-Handler/docs/introduction.md

 ---
 description: >-
-  WA-API-Handler it's a Google App Script mini-library that helps to implement a REST API using Google Web App Deployment.
+  WA-API-Handler it's a Google App Script  helper class that helps to implement a REST API using Google Web App Deployment.
 ---